 Pasila Urban Art hosts also different kind of exhibitions dedicated to urban art.
 The exhibitions change approximately every 6 weeks.
 The exhibitions are open during the opening hours of Pasila Urban Art Center (Thu & Fri 12–18, Sat 13–16).

 Pasila City Art Center is located at Kasöörinkatu 3 lh 4.
 Access is from the courtyard of the house.

-Exhibition opening on Wednesday, December 4, at 6pm.
-The exhibition is open Thu-Fri 12pm – 6pm and Sat 1 to 4 pm.
+The exhibition is open from November 19 to December 19 on Thursday and Friday 12pm – 6pm and on Saturday 1 to 4 pm.

-Helsinki Photo Festival & Nikita Khodak 8 August –14 September, 2019
+Helsinki Photo Festival & Nikita Hodak 8.8.–14.9.2019

 Jukka Peltosaari 14.6.–3.8.2019